jasonkneen/mcpsz-website/SEO-IMPROVEMENTS.md

 ## Terminology Updates

-- Changed all references from "Model Context Protocol Server/s (MCPS)" to "Context Protocol (MCP)"
+- Changed all references from "Model Context Protocol Server/s (MCPS)" to "Model Context Protocol (MCP)"
 - Updated command examples to use "run" instead of "stdio"
 - Changed references from "servers" to "tools" throughout the site
 - Updated all examples and code snippets to reflect the new terminology